CatThingy/vex-info/README.md

 The value for `region` can be any country, US state, or Canadian province.
 For US states and Canadian provinces, standard two-letter abbreviations can be used.
 If `region` is not set, the server's `region` setting is used.
 The value for `timespan` should be given in the format [number][unit] with no spaces in between e.g. 1y for 1 year, 3m for 3 months.
 If `timestamp` is not set, the server's `timestamp` setting is used.

+---
+### `awards`
+Usage: `awards [SKU | team]`

+Shows all awards awarded at an event if the SKU is given, or shows all awards received by a team if their team number is given.